 I phoned local environmental health.
 They were not interested and told me to phone trading standards.
 I phoned them, and they were not interested and told me to phone health and safety.
 They were not interested (not a workplace) and told me to phone the local environment agency.
 They were not interested and told me to phone my local council, which is where I started.

 It would appear that there is NO body out there who can enforce this ruling, so therefore the ruling doesn’t exist.
 What a waste of time these EEC directives are !!

-~ The timber is treated using vacuum & pressure impregnation.
+~ The railway sleepers are treated using vacuum & pressure impregnation.

-~ When impregnated into the timber the chemical components become fixed within the wood structure and are leach resistant.
+~ When impregnated into the railway sleepers the chemical components become fixed within the wood structure and are leach resistant.

 ~ Usually specified for general construction and ground contact timbers